mhusm/xd-webcam/readme.md

 ![The phone UI in portrait mode](public/screenshots/controller_vertical.png)

 When the phone is flipped to landscape, it can be used to go back and forward in time and to control the camera position.
+Tap and hold the buttons for continuous movement.

 ![The phone UI in landscape mode](public/screenshots/controller_horizontal.png)